 Discover how the appropriate patent or copyright can help researchers commercialize their SBIR/STTR technology.

-Find out how iEdison helps government grantees comply with regulations that require federally-funded inventions be reported to the awarding agency.
+Find out how iEdison helps government grantees comply with regulations that require federally funded inventions to be reported to the awarding agency.